tembo-io/website/src/content/docs/product/stacks/Analytical/paradedb.md

 ## Getting Started

+Visit the [Official ParadeDB documentation](https://docs.paradedb.com/documentation) for an in-depth and complete guide on [ParadeDB](https://www.paradedb.com/).

 ### Full Text Search

 `ParadeDB` comes with a helpful procedure that creates a table populated with mock data to help you get started.
 Once connected with psql, run the following commands to create and inspect this table.